 Like most stand-alone long-term care policies, in order to be eligible for long-term care benefits from the annuity, you must either suffer from cognitive or mental incapacity or be unable to perform at least two of six activities of daily living that include feeding, bathing, dressing, transferring, continence, and toileting.
-Thereafter, benefits are typically available after a waiting period of between 30 days and 2 years (depending on the particular product).
+Thereafter, benefits are typically available after a waiting period of between 30 days and two years (depending on the particular product).

 Say you pay $75,000 to purchase a long-term care annuity.
-You select a long-term care benefit equal to 200% of your annuity's cash value, with a 5-year benefit period.
+You select a long-term care benefit equal to 200% of your annuity's cash value, with a five-year benefit period.
 Initially, your long-term care benefit equals $150,000 ($75,000 x 2).
 Let's assume the annuity earns 4.5% per year and the cost of the long-term care provision is 0.5% per year.
-At the end of 20 years (presuming you take no withdrawals) the annuity is worth about $163,622 and the long-term care benefit amount is $327,244.
-This will provide maximum long-term care benefit payments of $5,454 per month for as long as 5 years.
+At the end of 20 years (presuming you take no withdrawals), the annuity is worth about $163,622 and the long-term care benefit amount is $327,244.
+This will provide maximum long-term care benefit payments of $5,454 per month for as long as five years.
 And even if cumulative long-term care payments exceed the annuity's contract value ($163,622), the long-term care payments will continue until you either exhaust the long-term care benefit amount ($327,244) or you no longer need long-term care.
 (This is a hypothetical example.
 It does not represent a specific product.
 Product terms and conditions may differ.
 Check with the annuity issuer for specific product details.)